 Personnel Committee - The Personnel Committee is authorized and obligated to negotiate and set wages, compensation and other terms of employment of NI staff (whether employees or independent contractors) within established, budgetary guidelines and policies and to review and approve the scope of duties delegated to the staff.

+Disability Committee - The responsibilities of the Disability Committee are:

+Report to Age Group Chair.

+Conduct ongoing evaluation of disability programs.

+Develop proposals and programs to provide inclusion for disability swimmers.

+Aid Clubs in disability program start-up and evaluation.

+Communicate and educate coaches, board members, athletes and officials on new Programs and changes to programing and related items to disability swimming.

+Provide Technical Planning language for Meet Announcements for NI sponsored meets.

+Responsible for classifying athletes according to NI LSC Disability Three “P’s” Motivational time standards.

+Responsibility for amending NI LSC Disability Motivational Time standards.

+Disability athletes may choose to be seeded either by their time or by age when submitting their entries for Niagara Championship meets.

 ORDER OF BUSINESS - At all meetings conducted under the authority of this Article, the following shall be included in the order of business to the extent applicable; the order in which subjects are taken up may be varied: